kennethdsheridan/commandant-rs/README.md

 > of now, not all
 > functionalities are fully operational, and the toolset is evolving continuously.

-## Welcome to OneForAll: Enterprise Hardware Infrastructure Performance & Reliability Engineering Kit
+## OneForAll: The Enterprise Hardware Infrastructure Performance & Diagnostic Kit (For Engineers and Gamers)

 **Are you maximizing the potential of your cloud or on-premises hardware infrastructure?** OneForAll is an innovative toolkit, meticulously crafted to revolutionize Enterprise Hardware Infrastructure Performance & Reliability Engineering.
-This tool is born from a synthesis of my extensive 8-year journey in enterprise SaaS across California and the Pacific Northwest.
+This state-of-the-art tool is born from a synthesis of my extensive 8-year journey in enterprise SaaS across California and the Pacific Northwest.

+## View Real-Time System Diagnostics in the Browser with WebAssembly
 ![](web_console.png)

+### Ultra-Low Resource Utilization and Latency

+OneForAll leverages the unique capabilities of WebAssembly (Wasm) to provide real-time system performance and health monitoring with an incredibly low overhead.
+Developed in Rust 🦀, OneForAll capitalizes on Rust's compatibility with WebAssembly to bring you a seamless, in-browser experience that is both resource-efficient and offers minimal latency.

+- **Real-Time System Metrics:** Monitor CPU, memory, GPU, and network usage in real time, ensuring that you are constantly aware of your system's performance.

+- **System Health Checks:** Keep an eye on the pulse of your hardware's health with live diagnostics, including thermal statistics, storage device longevity, and more.

 ### Addressing Key Enterprise Concerns